Father-Focused, Family-First,

 If you’re unsure what assets you’ll have to split with your wife during your divorce proceeding, hiring a Minneapolis property division lawyer for men can provide the answers you need.
 At The Legal Dad, we realize how confusing this process can be and how unfair some divorce cases turn out for men.

 You deserve to know you have the support of a skilled, caring lawyer from start to finish, so we encourage you to hire our team.
-If you’re ready to discuss the details of your Minneapolis divorce case before dividing your marital assets, call our law firm at 612-712-3405 to schedule a consultation with a trusted property division attorney.
+If you’re ready to discuss the details of your Minneapolis divorce case before dividing your marital assets, our firm can help.